Up (The Saturdays song): Music video

 The music video for "Up" was directed by Harvey B. Brown, director of the music video for the group's previous single "If This Is Love".
 The video was shot on 30 July 2008.
 Shots from the video leaked onto the internet on 8 August 2008.
 The video was to premiere on Yahoo! on 1 September 2008 but due to a technical fault, it instead premiered a day later on 2 September.

-At the start of the video, The Saturdays are seen fast-like robot dancing.
+At the start of the video, the Saturdays are seen fast-like robot dancing.
 Then the women are seen walking onto platforms which go up into the air.
 The Saturdays have different colour microphones, matching the colour of the tights that they are wearing: orange for Sandford, blue for Healy, red for Wiseman, yellow for King, and pink for White.
 All five wear different types of black dresses, and black high heels.
 They all have matching colour accessories, to match their tights and mics, e.g. rings, bags and sunglasses.
 They all do the same dance routine, while together on the music video.
-On the music video there are platforms which go up into the air, and The Saturdays are seen jumping onto them, while they are moving.
-As the chorus breaks in and says I'm ready for the lift up, keep steady beat, the girl-group are standing on the platforms been took up into the sky.
-As the lyrics state Cus I'm ready for the big jump, Keep up with me, Una is seen jumping from one of the platforms which is going up, to another.
+On the music video there are platforms which go up into the air, and the Saturdays are seen jumping onto them, while they are moving.
+As the chorus breaks in and says I'm ready for the lift up, keep steady beat, the girl-group are standing on the platforms being taken up into the sky.
+As the lyrics state Cus I'm ready for the big jump, Keep up with me, Healy is seen jumping from one of the platforms which is going up, to another.
 King and Sandford are seen falling as they have missed one of the platforms, but in the lyrics it states that we are going to go on and will leave them, but they finally find another platform and jump onto it and go back up to catch up to the other girls.
-Then later The Saturdays are seen throwing and dropping things off the platforms, which you see falling later on in the video, e.g. gloves, bags and coats.
+Then later the Saturdays are seen throwing and dropping things off the platforms, which you see falling later on in the video, e.g. gloves, bags and coats.
 The ending of the video is how the video started.

 The song used as dubbed over theme song for the 19th Annual edition of WWE pay-per-view SummerSlam in 2006, replacing both original theme songs "Cobrastyle" by Teddybears featuring Mad Cobra and "The Enemy" by Godsmack – which was used from SummerSlam: The Complete Anthology Vol. 4 Disc 19 DVD on WWE Home Video released on 5 August 2008.